burnash/gspread/docs/user-guide.rst

        }
    })

-The second argument to :meth:`~gspread.Worksheet.format` is a dictionary containing the fields to update.
+The second argument to :meth:`~gspread.models.Worksheet.format` is a dictionary containing the fields to update.
 A full specification of format options is available at `CellFormat <https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/cells#cellformat>`_ in Sheet API Reference.

 ..
 Tip::
     `gspread-formatting <https://github.com/robin900/gspread-formatting>`_ offers extensive functionality to help you when you go beyond basics.